 Struggling families are matched with a social worker and captain to form a multifaceted, holistic support system incorporating all the SBH resources.
 They work together to create a plan using creativity and compassion to achieve client independence.

 Under the supervision of the Ely & Rena Cohen Allocation Committee, SBH provides crucial financial relief to families in need towards rent, food and utilities.

-SBH helps guide and secure all our community members with eligible federal and state entitlements.
+SBH helps guide and secure community members with eligible federal and state entitlements.
 These include food stamps, citizenship, Medicare, Medicaid, HEAP, social security, SCRIE, and more.

-We are honored to give the joy and celebration of the holidays to our clients with vouchers, ceremonial items, and the Lorraine and Louis Shamie Holiday Meals Program.
+We are honored to give the joy and celebration of the holidays to our clients with vouchers, ceremonial items, and the Holiday Meals Program.

 This Hebrew calendar year SBH gave out:

 Rosh Hashanah – $47,000 in food vouchers, $27,000 in clothing vouchers